 Power of Attorney for Health Care: Again, if you're unable to make your own decisions, who do you want to make your medical decisions on your behalf?
 If you need surgery, if you need medication, and you cannot make those decisions for yourself, you want to be the one to control who makes those decisions for you.
 You don't want the judge to make that determination.

 Directive to Physicians: also known as the Living Will.
-That's the document that states whether or not you want to be hooked up to any life support or what life sustaining measures or treatments you want to maintain your life.
+That's the document that states whether or not you want to be hooked up to any life support or what life-sustaining measures or treatments you want to maintain your life.

-HIPAA Authorization: We all have our right to privacy of our medical records, but there are some instances where you may not be able to give that consent to the doctor or to the hospital to release your medical records.
+HIPAA Authorization: We all have the right to privacy of our medical records, but there are some instances where you may not be able to give that consent to the doctor or to the hospital to release your medical records.
 With this document, it's called a HIPAA Authorization, you're letting the doctor and the hospital know who the people are that can get to those medical records.

 Learn about our Will Packages that include these documents plus additional documents that could benefit you.